 All Visual Arts courses work to meet the Indiana State Standards.
 In each of the courses students are engaged in sequential learning experiences that encompass art history, art criticism, aesthetics, and production.
 These classes lead to the creation of portfolio quality works.
 We encourage all students to participate in an art class.
-Students should not feel they have to be gifted artistically to take an art class; the classes are designed to build skills and technique regardless of talent.
+Students should not feel they have to be gifted artistically to take an art class; the classes are designed to build skills and technique regardless of starting ability.
 However, all art classes are demanding and require consistent hard work.
-Some of the courses have an academic focus and use a textbook.
-Almost all courses have some "outside" work, including outside reading, research, and sketchbooks.
+Courses have some "outside" work, including outside reading, research, and sketchbooks.
 Courses are structured and paced to produce quality pieces that students can be proud of and possibly use in portfolios.